CaptainCodeman/rdx/docs/advanced.md

 Dispatching multiple actions when there is already an action that the model could respond to is really an anti-pattern and not recommended.

-See this presentation ([slides](https://rangle.slides.com/yazanalaboudi/deck)) for a more in-depth explanation of why this approach can be wrong:
+See this excellent presentation ([slides](https://rangle.slides.com/yazanalaboudi/deck)) for a more in-depth explanation of why this approach can be wrong:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/K6OlKeQRCzo?start=2626" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>